In this article

 However, for respite care for a hospice patient, coverage is much more substantial.
 Medicare-certified hospice care, including medical, nursing, social, aide and homemaker services are all covered.
 For inpatient respite care, you may have to pay 5% of the Medicare-approved amount.

 Medicaid.
-Although funded by the federal government, this is a state-run program for qualifying lower-income individuals so exact benefits are dependent upon where you live.
-Some states provide some respite care assistance under Medicaid’s Home & Community-Based Care Services waiver program.
+Although funded jointly by the federal government and states, this is a state-run program for qualifying lower-income individuals so exact benefits are dependent upon where you live.
+Some states provide some respite care assistance under Medicaid’s home and community-based services waivers (HCBS Waivers) program.

 Veterans benefits.
 For qualifying veterans and survivors who are housebound or need help with daily activities, monthly respite care assistance is offered through the VA Aid and Attendance benefit.
 Additional respite care support may be available depending on where you live, including nursing home respite care for up to 30 days per year.